-ASIC North’s RF Design Expertise
+ASIC North’s RF IC Design Expertise

-With design experience up to 70 GHz, ASIC North is here to meet your critical RF and mmWave design needs that can be implemented in a wide array of semiconductor technology nodes including bulk CMOS, SOI CMOS, SiGe and BiCMOS.
+With experience up to 70 GHz, ASIC North is here to meet your critical RF design and mmWave design needs that can be implemented in a wide array of semiconductor technology nodes including bulk CMOS, SOI CMOS, SiGe and BiCMOS.
 We have core competency in low-loss and low-latency switches as well and power amplifiers (PA’s) and low-noise amplifiers (LNA’s).
 We provide analog front end (AFE) system designs that can include programmable attenuators, variable gain amplifiers (VGA’s), down converters and mixers.
 Systems requiring ultra-wide band coverage are well within our umbrella of expertise and can proved additional latitude to customers looking to expand into emerging markets.

 Additionally, for RF systems that necessitate frequency synthesizers or programmable LO’s, ASIC North has it covered.
 Our design experience includes low jitter PLL’s, integer-N and fractional-N PLL’s using LC Tank or ring oscillator VCO’s.
 Low-noise clock distribution systems that accompany PLL’s or LO’s are a foundational prerequisite and can be implemented by ASIC North.

 Our extensive, in-house design capability allows us to build full-featured RFIC’s and MMIC’s that contain all of the functionality that you our customers want for your their particular solution.
 We can develop RFIC and MMIC solutions that use standard or custom digital interfaces, low-latency control systems, state machines, on-die temperature sensing, analog-to-digital and digital-to-analog conversion, run-time diagnostics and memory integration to name just a few of the add-on options we are able to provide.